 نار جهنم (Narjahanam) – Narjahanam, yeah!
 I’m 100% sure this band is pretty known worldwide, mostly because two enough successful albums, which were released by Russian Haarbn prods, and distributed really wide!
 To say short, their music is Black/Death Metal with Middle Eastern Influences, and the music is reeeeally awesome!
 Two guys behind the band did great job.
 The band is active still, but since they are toooooo slow for responses, we even haven’t try to contact them, because of bad practice in the past.

-In additional I can say that Metal scene in Bahrain is not so huge, and haven’t enough amount of bands, the only few bands, but maybe something will be changed in future and we will be able to say “Bahrain Have metal scene!”, time will show!
+In addition I can say that Metal scene in Bahrain is not so huge, and haven’t enough amount of bands, the only few bands, but maybe something will be changed in future and we will be able to say “Bahrain Have metal scene!”, time will show!

 Wait for the next country’ report!